 How The Right Comments Will Help Boost Confidence And Self Esteem in Your Child

 Posted on 07.
-Jun, 2007 by in parenting
+Jun, 2007 by George in parenting

-Children Playing With Bubbles Today’s parents have heard or read plenty about what to tell kids when they do or say something not quite nice, like criticizing the behavior rather than the child.
+Today’s parents have heard or read plenty about what to tell kids when they do or say something not quite nice, like criticizing the behavior rather than the child.

 For example, child experts advice saying “That was not a very nice thing to do”, instead of “You were a bad boy/girl.”
 Yet, even with the best intentions, parents sometimes make comments that weaken their children’s confidence.